foundry-vtt-community/wiki.js/setup/hosting/localtonet.md

 1.1.
 The first step is to [Download](https://localtonet.com/download) and install the version suitable for your OS.
 1.2.
 If you haven't registered, [Register here](https://localtonet.com/Identity/Account/Register).
 1.3.
 Copy your AuthToken value from the My Tokens page in the Dashboard.
 1.4.
-Use the copied AuthToken value as examples given below.
+Paste the AuthToken you copied into your localtonet application.

 2. Go [HTTP Tunnel Page](https://localtonet.com/tunnel/http).
 3. Select Process Type for your needs.
 (Random Sub Domain, Custom Sub Domain, Custom Domain)
 4. Select the AuthToken you entered in the Localtonet App. ([My Tokens](https://localtonet.com/usertoken))